 4. Creating a conditional stamp

-You should make a stamp with the conditional language so that you can just take a release and stamp it on so that with every release you make, you can put that stamp on.
+You should make a stamp with the conditional language so that you can just take a release and stamp it on.
+With every release you make, you can put that stamp on.
 You can just fill in the amount and send it off, knowing that you are protected.
 So, you can actually go online and make that stamp yourself and use it whenever you need to.

 Create Exceptions to the Release